Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Basic notions and notation

+for $x\in\phi$, with $||\cdot||$ denoting the Euclidean norm in $\R^3$.
 Generalizations of the Voronoi tessellation are obtained by assigning real-valued weights $w$ to the generators $x$ which are then incorporated into the distance measure.
 Let now $\phi\subseteq \mathbb{R}^3 \times \R$ be a locally finite set of weighted generators.
-Then, the {\it Laguerre tessellation} of $\phi$ is the collection of all non-empty cells of the form
+Then, the {\it Laguerre tessellation} of $\phi$ is the collection of all non-empty sets of the form

-for each $(x,w)\in\phi$.
+for $(x,w)\in\phi$.
 If all weights are equal, the special case of a \emph{Voronoi tessellation} is obtained.
 Laguerre tessellations are also known as \emph{power diagrams} or \emph{additively weighted Voronoi diagrams}.